Lori values relationships and is always seeking ways to improve communication skills.

 — Margaret Cousins

 "Thx" Is Not Enough

 The advent of electronic media like email, text messaging, and social media sharing has impersonalized communication.
 Using media to communicate is wonderfully fast and convenient, but it has caused a great chasm that prevents us from relating to one another in a personal, meaningful way.

-Sending a text, email, facebook post or tweet offers the convenience of not having to to take time to think about what to say in the most heartfelt way (email might be an exception at times).
-Communication mediums such as these can be likened to written sound bites - short, flippant little snippets.
-We type letters on a screen and hit send with lightening speed, with no forethought.
-Get it done quick and easy and get back to me, myself, and I.
+Sending a text, email, Facebook post, or tweet offers the convenience of not having to take time to think about what to say in the most heartfelt way (email might be an exception at times).
+Communication media such as these can be likened to written sound bites or short, flippant little snippets.
+We type letters on a screen and hit send with lightning speed and no forethought so we can get it done quick and easy and get back to me, myself, and I.